Veteran Student FAQs

 Veteran Student Services certifies students’ enrollment to the VA in the order Course Confirmation forms are received every term.
 After your sheet is date stamped in our office, it takes approximately 30 – 45 days for us to certify it to the VA.
 After we certify your enrollment to the VA, it takes the VA another 30 – 45 days to award your GI Bill® money.

-- No action will occur for any semester until you have submitted a Course Confirmation form to your advisor for approval and it is received by our office.
+- No action will occur for any semester until you have submitted a Course Confirmation form for approval and it is received by our office.

 - If you drop any approved classes from your original Course Confirmation Form, you may call or email Veterans Student Services office and notify us of the drop.
-When a course is added to your schedule, you must submit a new Course Confirmation form of your entire schedule to your advising college for approval in order to receive your benefits for the new course.
+When a course is added to your schedule, you must submit a new Course Confirmation form of your added course for approval in order to receive your benefits for the new course

 |Fall and Spring:||12+||9-11||6-8|